samfitgen/trgen/docs/Road-Rolling_Road_Race-High_Volume.md

 > The 45-second valleys start at 85% FTP and ascend to 105% FTP while the
 > 15-second peaks start at 100% FTP and increase to 120% FTP.
 >
-> Active recoveries between each interval are 7 minutes long, then there's 11
+> Active recoveries between each interval are 10 minutes long, then there's 10
 > minutes of recovery between the two types of sets.
 >
 > Part 2 of this workout consists of 2 sets of 3x2-minute VO2max intervals at
-> 110-120% FTP with 2-minute active recoveries between each.
-7 minutes of active
+> 110-120% FTP with 3-minute active recoveries between each.
+>
-> recovery fall between the VO2max sets.
+> 7 minutes of active recovery fall between the VO2max sets.

 ### Sunday

-* **Name**: Juneau -2
+* **Name**: Juneau -3
 * **Duration**: 2 hours
-* **TSS**: 129.0
+* **TSS**: 127.0
 * **NP**: 160
 * **IF**: 80%

 **Description**:

-> Juneau -2 is 4x18-minute intervals at 88-92% FTP with a couple brief, 1-minute
+> Juneau -3 is 4x18-minute intervals at 88-92% FTP with a few brief, 1-minute
 > intermediate recoveries during each long interval.
 >
-> 7-minute recoveries fall between intervals.
+> 6-minute recoveries fall between intervals.

 ## Week 4